davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.orca/index.md

   - A second constructor should take a single argument as input (the sales tax rate).
 Your code should ensure that a valid rate was entered (i.e., can't be negative).
 If a rate is detected as being invalid, you should default the rate to 6.5%.

-  - Know this: This thinking-ahead, anticipating possible errors, then writing code to prevent them, is called **Defensive Programming**.
+  - Know this: The thinking-ahead, anticipating possible errors, and writing code to prevent them, is called **Defensive Programming**.
 This is an extremely important programming practice, as it could prevent bugs and security vulnerabilities in your code.

-- A method called `topUp()` that takes a single argument (the amount to add to the current balance) and adjusts the balance but doesn't return anything.
+- A method called `topUp()` that takes a single input argument (the amount to add to the current balance) and adjusts the balance but doesn't return anything.
 You are reminded to program defensively...

 - We'll simulate the process of "swiping" the card via the `buyTrip()` method.
-It should take a double as a parameter (the cost of the trip), but we're required to pay tax on the cost of the trip as well.
-Thus, in the body of your method you'll need to calculate how much we owe in tax, and decrease the balance by the cost of the trip plus tax.
+It should take the cost of the trip for input, but we're required to pay tax on the cost of the trip as well.
+Thus, in the body of your method you'll need to calculate how much we owe in tax, and decrease the balance by the cost of the trip **plus** tax.
 The `buyTrip()` method should return void.
 You should also keep a separate running total of the amount of tax collected, so that we can report it to the IRS when necessary.

-  For full credit, you should use a conditional in `buyTrip()` that checks whether you can afford the trip.
+  For full credit, you should use conditional statement(s) in `buyTrip()` that checks whether you can afford the trip (plus tax).
 If not, print an error message but don't adjust the balance on the card or the tax collected.
 If there are sufficient funds for the trip, do the bookkeeping described in the paragraph above and print a success message that includes the remaining balance on the card.

 - Report it to the IRS you say?
 We'll need a `getTax()` method.
-It doesn't take any arguments, but should return the total amount of tax collected during "swipes" of the card.
+It doesn't take any input arguments, but should return the total amount of tax collected during "swipes" of the card.

 - It might be good to keep a record of the costliest trip you've ever taken.
 Write a method called `getCostliestTrip()` that returns that information.
+The costliest trip **does not** need to include the tax.

 - We'll also add a `getAverageTripCost()` method.
 It doesn't need any arguments, but it should return the average cost of the trips paid for by this card.
 Ignore the tax we pay on the trips when computing the average.
+The average trip cost **does not** include the tax.

 - Let's also alert the user to their level of balance remaining on the card.
-Write a method `balanceLevel()` that doesn't require arguments, and `returns` a `String` containing the appropriate message (shown below) based on the current balance.
+Write a method `balanceLevel()` that doesn't require arguments, and `return` a `String` containing the appropriate message (shown below) based on the current balance.
 Only one message should be returned.
 Note that a negative balance cannot happen if you programmed `buyTrip()` properly.
 If you see a negative balance, go back and fix that method!

   | balance                                      | message to return                       |
   | -------------------------------------------- | --------------------------------------- |